The Vignacourt name, has been written in many ways over the centuries, such as that of Wignacourt belonging to the knights.

-The descendants of the Wignacourt seigneury settled in the french regions of Alsace, Artois, Champagne and Flanders but its origin is Picardy.
+The descendants of the Wignacourt seigneury settled in the regions of Alsace, Artois, Champagne and Flanders.

 The motto of Wignacourt Knights family is DURUM PATIENTA FRANGO.
 The transcript of this motto evolve several times, over time, we can say today like our famous proverb: "good things come to those who wait".